romasalah/Corona-text-mining/README.md

 Note: because of the overlap between "coronary artery" and "corona", excpect to see some "coronary article" research articles in the original dataset, I tried to filter them as much as possible in the preprocessed dataset.

 1. First
-Since experimental research article abstracts usually report the finidings or the conclusion of the experiment, I thought it was a good way to start is to textmine article abstracts instead of the body.
+Since experimental research article abstracts usually report the findings or the conclusion of the experiment, I thought it was a good way to start is to textmine article abstracts instead of the body.

 # filtering
 filtering steps were as follows: